avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 ## Introduction

-This document aims to provide a step-by-step-guide way to test and evaluate the [B-U585I-IOT02A STM32U4 Discovery kit for IoT](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board with IoTConnect and Trusted Firmware-M support.
+This document provides a step-by-step-guide way to test and evaluate the [B-U585I-IOT02A STM32U4 Discovery kit for IoT](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board with IoTConnect and Trusted Firmware-M support.